BoD/bikey/README.md

 and a single tap cycles through the different information.

 Features:
-- Android Wear and Pebble support (keep your phone in your pocket!)
+- Android Wear support (keep your phone in your pocket!)
 - Bluetooth LE heart rate monitors support
 - some useful stats and graphs can be displayed on recorded rides
 - cadence recording capability (requires the phone to stay in your leg pocket)